- Change Log

 - Downloaders – some Web Clients are simply Downloaders, meaning all they do is use HTTP to download files and store them on the hard drive.
 Later, the user can do something with those downloaded files.

-Web Server and Web Client Scripting
+Web Server Scripting

 Web Server Script Languages – different web server programs support different server-side script languages.
 These server-side script languages include: Java, ASP.NET, Ruby, PHP, Node.js, etc.